eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 4. When zebra_rnh_fixup_depends() is done, Zebra continues its original processing，calling zebra_rnh_notify_protocol_clients() to inform BGP that 200.0.0.1 as nexthop is changed.
 5. BGP triggers 2.2.2.2 and other routes updates which via 200.0.0.1.
 During 2.2.2.2's Zebra route handling, it may go back to step 2 for 2.2.2.2's rnh list if it is not empty.

-### FPM's New Schema for Recursive Nexthop Group
-We rely on BRCM and NTT's changes.

-### Orchagent Changes
+### FPM and Orchagent Changes
-We rely on BRCM and NTT's changes.
+Fpm needs to add a new schema to take each member as nexthop group ID and update APP DB.
+(Rely on BRCM and NTT's changes) Orchagent picks up event from APP DB and trigger nexthop group programming.
+Neighorch needs to handle this new schema without change too much on existing codes.
+(Rely on BRCM and NTT's changes)

 ## Unit Test
 ### Normal Case's Forwarding Chain Information